 Beyond brix, for a balanced wine, you want a little acidity.
 Some fruits have this naturally (e.g., grapes).
 Unfortunately, elderberry is not one of them.

 Most home winemakers will add something like citric acid, lemon, or other more sophisticated acids like malic or tartaric to the recipe to make a tastier, more complex, and light-feeling wine.

 This step is not required for wine-making.
 In fact, mainly when using natural yeasts, it can make the wine more likely to turn to vinegar.
 However, despite the risks, most people do acidify.

-You can add about a lemon and a half, squeezed or ½ a teaspoon of citric acid for each gallon of water you use to dilute your juice.
-Other acids impart different flavor complexes, so you'll want to do a little research to determine appropriate quantities if using alternatives to citric acid.
+You can add about a lemon and a half, squeezed, or half a teaspoon of citric acid for each gallon of water you use to dilute your juice.
+Other acids impart different flavor complexes, so you’ll have to do a little research to determine appropriate quantities if using alternatives to citric acid.